Coronavirus steals a chef’s sense of taste, and there’s no telling when it might come back

 Brazil ignored the warnings.
 Now, while other countries fret over a second coronavirus wave, it can’t get past its first.

 That’s where Mesquita is now.
-In Brazil, he’s is known as Chef Dudu.
-He’s amassed nearly 100,000 followers on Instagram and appears frequently on television — an effusive tank of a man here to share not only his food, but his passion for it.
+In Brazil, he is known as Chef Dudu.
+He’s amassed nearly 100,000 followers on Instagram and appears frequently on television — an effusive tank of a man here to share not only his food, but also his passion for it.
 Ever since he told his parents he didn’t want to become a doctor or lawyer — he wanted to be a chef — he’s thought only about cooking.
 Without the craft, he would have trouble recognizing himself.

 “Chef,” an assistant said to him, bringing him out of his thoughts.
 It was time to cook.
 The restaurant would open soon, and they had little time to get the recipes right.